List of 9-1-1 characters: Howard Han

 Chimney decides to propose to Maddie, but continues to go back and forth on whether or not to go through with this proposal.
 He eventually gets the ring but misplaces it and thinks it is a sign to not marry her.
 However, it turned out Jee-Yun had it and Maddie found it in her dollhouse.
 After trying it on and not being able to get it off, Maddie decides to propose to Chimney instead and they get engaged.
 He also aids Hen's investigation into Jonah's past and crimes, which leads to both of them being kidnapped.
-It is revealed he was Karen Wilson's neighbor and friend.
-He had set up a fake blind date for her, as well as making Hen think they were meeting up for drinks so the two could meet.
-His plan worked, as they're still married in the present.

 Their wedding is shown in the seventh season, but it is halted due to Chimney going missing.
-He had caught an illness while on a call, which caused him to forget almost 20 years of his life and wandered to the old sushi bar he previously worked at.
+He had caught viral encephalitis while on a call, which caused him to forget almost 20 years of his life and wandered to the old sushi bar he previously worked at.
 While his friends and family searched for him, Chimney hallucinated the deceased Doug Kendall and Kevin Lee.
 After "talking" to Kevin's ghost, he manages to make it back to Mr. and Mrs. Lee's house and he is taken to the hospital to be treated.
 Maddie and Chimney get married in the hospital.

 In the eighth season, Maddie and Chimney become Mara Driskell's temporary foster parents in order to help Hen and Karen be able to still see her.
 This gets Maddie thinking about having another baby after seeing Jee-Yun and Mara together.
 They later find out that Maddie is pregnant with a boy.

 During this season, Chimney is exposed to CCHF when the team responds to a call in a bio-hazard lab.
 As this is a sped up strain of the virus, he suffers from heavy bleeding (especially for his nose).
 Fearing his death, the team sneaks in the only antidote to save him.
 This means that Bobby Nash, who was also infected, but hid it from everyone, ends up succumbing to the virus.
 In a flash-forward at the end of the season, Chimney reveals his and Maddie's son is named Robert Nash Han.